Sexual Advances at Work

 Title VII allows for compensatory damages, such as the costs associated with your job search, medical expenses, mental anguish, and loss of enjoyment of life.
 Punitive damages may be available to punish an employer if a sexual advance is especially egregious.
 You may also be lost wages, however you must try to seek new employment.

 Limits on these compensatory and punitive damages vary depending on the size of the employer in question.
 Employers that have 15-100 employees have a damages limit of $50,000.
 Employers that have 101-200 employees have a damages limit of $100,000.
 Employers that have 201-500 employees have a damages limit of $200,000.
 For employers with more than 500 employees, the limit is $300,000.

 The New York City Human Rights Law does not have limits on compensatory and punitive damages.
-It’s important to hire a sexual harassment lawyer who understands the different damages available under New York State, New York City and Federal Law.
+It’s important to hire a harassment lawyer who understands the different damages available under New York State, New York City and Federal Law.

 Retain a New York City Lawyer for a Sexual Harassment Claim

-You should not need to put up with sexual harassment either before or after you are hired.
+You should not need to put up with harassment either before or after you are hired.
 If you suffered through sexual advances during the hiring process, you should retain an experienced gender discrimination attorney who is committed to seeing justice served for workers.
 At Phillips & Associates, we are dedicated to our clients' cases and fighting employer misconduct.
-Our New York City sexual harassment attorneys understand the humiliation and anxiety that may accompany this type of behavior.
+Our New York City attorneys understand the humiliation and anxiety that may accompany this type of behavior.
 Call us at (866) 229-9441 or use our online form to set up your free appointment.
 We serve people in Manhattan, Brooklyn, Queens, the Bronx, and Staten Island, Westchester, as well as in Suffolk and Nassau Counties.